Mridula Garg: Biography

-Garg was raised in Delhi by her parents with six sisters, and began writing stories while she was a child.
-She completed her Masters in Economics in 1960 and taught economics in University of Delhi for three years.
+Garg was raised in Delhi by her parents with five sisters and a brother, and began writing stories while she was a child.
+She completed her master's in economics in 1960 and taught economics in University of Delhi for three years.

 She published her debut novel, Uske Hisse Ki Dhoop, in 1975.
 She was arrested for obscenity after her novel Chittacobra was published in 1979, in a case that extended for two years but did not result in prison.
 Several of her works have feminist themes, and she told The Hindu in 2010, "My writing is not feminist.
 One of the metaphors of womanhood is guilt, be it in sexual matters, in working woman or non-working.
 My women felt no guilt ever.
 It ruffled feathers.
 We have the cerebral part and the womb, which encompasses and empowers you but at the same time also tightens you.
 My kind of feminism is that each woman can be different."